gdlc/STAT_COMP/PERMUTATIONS.md

   - Count how many test you would reject at 0.05 if you: (i) do not adjust the p-values, (ii) adjust using Bonferroni and, (iii) adjust using FDR.

-  - Produce for each critera a table (H0/Ha By Reject/do not Reject).
+  - Produce a Manhattan plot of the raw-pvalues and add as horizontal lines the rejection criteria for nominal/Bonferroni-adjusted and FDR. `plot(-log10(pValue),cex=.5,col=4,type='o')` and then add as horizontal lines the raw-p-value that is used as threshod under each of the criteria.